anvarich/shafeev/index.md

 ##### Tasks performed:

-- Performed infrastructure support on the site
+- IT support on the site
 - Performed server and desktop maintenance
-- Lead IT project role with opening new shop facilities in city
+- Lead IT project role with opening new supermarket facilities in city

-##### Environment:
-- Win2k3 Servers and WindowsXP desktops, MS AD, MS Exchange
+##### Environment: Win2k3 Servers and WindowsXP desktops, MS AD, MS Exchange

 #### Feb-2001 - Feb-2004 - System Engineer, National Library of Russia, nlr.ru